Malice at the Palace: Fight

 Pacers coach Rick Carlisle said, "I felt like I was fighting for my life out there."
-One reporter who attempted to stop Tinsley from entering the stands recalled that the player "went through me like I was butter", and NBA Commissioner David Stern, watching the game on television, recalled that he said, "Holy [mouths a swear word]."
+One reporter who attempted to stop Tinsley from entering the stands recalled that the player "went through me like I was butter", and NBA Commissioner David Stern, watching the game on television, recalled that he said, "Holy shit."
 O'Neal later said, "As bad as it looked on TV, it was at least 20 times worse in person."
 Pacers assistant coach Chuck Person compared the situation to being "trapped in a gladiator-type scene where the fans were the lions and we were just trying to escape with our lives.
 That's how it felt.
 That there was no exit.
 That you had to fight your way out."
 Players' children and others in the audience cried from fear and shock.
 Derrick Coleman stood near Brown and Brown's ball boy son to protect them.

 Referees ended the game with 45.9 seconds remaining, and awarded the Pacers with a 97–82 win.
 Pistons fans booed the Pacers players as they were escorted from the court by officials and security, and continued to throw beverages, popcorn and other objects (including a steel folding chair that nearly hit O'Neal) at them as they walked under the tunnel to the locker room.
-Brown tried to talk to the fans over the loudspeaker of the arena in an attempt to stop the debacle, but his pleas availed nothing, and he threw down the microphone in exasperation.
+Brown tried to talk to the fans over the loudspeaker of the arena in an attempt to stop the chaos, but his pleas availed nothing, and he threw down the microphone in exasperation.

 Pistons public address announcer John Mason implored the remaining crowd to leave the court and arena because the game was over, and pleaded with fans to not throw any objects or engage in fighting.
 No players from either team spoke to the media before leaving the arena.
 Eventually, police officers swarmed the arena, threatening to handcuff those who would not leave.
-Nine spectators were injured, and two were taken to the hospital.
+Nine spectators were injured, and two were hospitalized.

 In the Pacers' locker room, O'Neal and Carlisle nearly got into a fight, as O'Neal was upset that some coaches had tried to restrain players while they were defending themselves out on the court.
 After everyone calmed down, Artest asked Jackson, "Jack, you think we going to get in trouble?"
 Jackson replied, "Are you serious, bro?
 Trouble?
-Ron, we'll be lucky if we still have a freaking job!"
+Ron, we'll be lucky if we still have a fucking job!"
 The conversation convinced an amazed Jackson and Pollard that Artest "wasn't in his right mind, to ask that question".